Gatun Locks and Lake

 Road Bridge across Gatun Lock

 A small one-lane swing bridge crosses the Canal at the base of Gatun Locks.
-The ferries take most of the traffic now, but you might see some vehicles crossing the bridge as you approach the locks.
+The Atlantic bridge takes most of the traffic now, but you might see some vehicles crossing the bridge as you approach the locks.

 Just prior to entering the first chamber of each lock you will see two men in a rowing boat approach the bow of your cruise ship.
 These men will take the heaving lines from the bow of your vessel ashore.
 This will allow the wire ropes from the mules (shore side locomotives) to be pulled over onto your ship.